 While I agree with Hägglund that a religious afterlife is unattainable and undesirable, I don’t think his arguments apply to secular or scientific immortality—using science and technology to extend good lives as long as possible, perhaps even prolonging them indefinitely.
 (For more see my “Death Should Be Optional“.)
 My wife would matter to me as much if not more if she were going to live a thousand or a million years; the question “what should I do with my life?” is perfectly intelligible without the constant threat of death; and people waste time or use it wisely independent of how much of it they think they possess.

 I also agree that if things were eternally perfect, there would be nothing to do or be concerned about, but in my vision of scientific immortality, we approach perfection like an asymptote in analytic geometry—a line approached by a curve that gets continually closer to the line without ever reaching it.
 So there is nothing static about my view of an exceptionally long life.
 (Ed Gibney has suggested another image where immortality can be compared to approaching a perfect circle by shaving the edges off a polygon forever.)

 Next Hägglund says that to care about this life is the essence of secular faith.
 Note that this isn’t faith as in believing without evidence but the faith of savoring the fragility of what we love and care about in this life.
 “To have secular faith is to be devoted to a life that will end, to be dedicated to projects that can fail or break down.”
 I’d amend this quote slightly to say “a life that [may] end…” As long as there is the possibility of loss, we can have secular faith.
-So again scientific immortality is consistent with and even depends on secular faith because it entails the possibility of loss.
+So striving for scientific immortality is consistent with and even depends on secular faith because we can’t be sure of success.